k2view-academy/K2View-Academy/articles/38_reports/02_create_new_report.md

 ### New Report

-To initiate a new report creation, go to the Logical Unit in the project tree, right click on **Reports > New Report** and populate the report name.
+To initiate a new report creation, go to the Logical Unit in the project tree, right-click on **Reports > New Report** and populate the report name.
 Click Enter to create and open an empty report canvas.

 ![](images/02_create_new_rep_01.png)

 ### Data Source Configuration

-Data binding establishes a connection between a report and the displayed data and it starts with adding a data source.
+Data binding establishes a connection between a report and the displayed data, starting with adding a data source.

 To create a data source, click the ![](images/add_icon.png) icon in the **Data Sources** area of the report's properties.
 It provides a choice of two templates: